 - If a 529 plan is owned by an independent student, it is reported as a student asset on the FAFSA.

-- If a 529 plan is owned by a grandparent, a noncustodial parent or anybody else other than the student or a dependent student’s custodial parent, it is not reported as an asset on the FAFSA, instead it is treated as unearned income.
+- If a 529 plan is owned by a grandparent, a noncustodial parent or anybody else other than the student or a dependent student’s custodial parent, it is not reported as an asset on the FAFSA, instead it is treated as the student's unearned income.

 Additionally, parents have an “asset protection allowance,” that shelters a portion of the assets of parents of dependent students on the FAFSA, based on the age of the oldest parent.
 A similar asset protection allowance applies to independent students.